January 28, 2020 Government & Community Affairs

 CCIAOR leads a group of allied organization pushing towns to set aside at least 50% of the room occupancy tax for housing, waste water, transportation, broadband, and the marketing of Cape Cod.

 CCIAOR is part of a coalition of business, resident, and community groups calling for replacing the canal bridges to ensure safe access to Cape Cod.

 RPAC provides support for candidates on both sides of the aisle who help to advance issues that matter to our industry and the nation’s property owners, and to build strong communities.

 Your association dues goes toward supporting the issues that protect your business, but RPAC goes even further helping push those issues over the finish line.

 Make an investment in RPAC to support the candidates and legislators who champion the issues that affect homeowners, property rights, your clients, and your business.

 Your RPAC investment ensures that the REALTOR® community has a strong voice on the issues and initiatives that matter most, and ensures the quality of our future in the industry.

-In 2018, 826 CCIAOR members invested more than $46,000 in the REALTORS® Political Action Committee (RPAC).
-We'd like to especially thank the 13 REALORS® who stepped up as Major Investors, contributing at least $1,000 to protect homeownership and property rights.
+In 2019, 810 CCIAOR members invested more than $46,000 in the REALTORS® Political Action Committee (RPAC).
+We'd like to especially recognize and thank the 18 REALORS® who stepped up as Major Investors, contributing at least $1,000 to protect homeownership and property rights.